freshollie/206CDE35/README.md

 If you already have the repository use `git pull` before switching branches

+### Design
+As our aim is to do an android app, we will be conforming to the [lastest material design guildlines](https://material.io/guidelines/)

+Please read this if you are doing app design @KeiranGoodson @Judgey19XX

 ### About
 Our task is to solve a real world problem and we will be using this repository for keeping track of the project.